Equivariant Derived Categories Associated to a Sum of Two Potentials: Fullness.

 \begin{proof} We proceed by induction on \(i\).
 When \(i = 0\) we use the filtration given by Lemma \ref{lem:derived-dual-powers-ideal} and the fact that \(\mathcal{O}_q\otimes\chi^{-j}\in\mathcal{T}\) for \(j = 1,\ldots,d-m\) to see \(\mathcal{O}_q\in\mathcal{T}\).
 Suppose we have \(\mathcal{O}_q,\ldots,\mathcal{O}_q\otimes\chi^i\), then we use the filtration again with \(i+1\) to see \(\mathcal{O}_q\otimes\chi^{i+1}\in\mathcal{T}\). \end{proof}

 \begin{lemma} For all \(i = 0,\ldots,d-1\) we have \(\mathcal{O}_p\otimes\chi^i\in\mathcal{T}\). \end{lemma}

 \begin{proof} This is analagous to the results proved in this section using the images \(\Xi_{d-n,d-n}(\mathcal{O}_{X_g}(-jH_2))\).
-One requires the extra twist because the hyperplane section that restricts to \(H_2\) has nontrivial equivariant structure. \end{proof}
+The only difference is that the hyperplane section that restricts to \(H_2\) has nontrivial equivariant structure, see Remark \ref{rem:equivariant-structure}. \end{proof}